-Primary responsibilities within Raytheon are focused on furthering the discipline of systems engineering within the US Department of Defense and defense industry.
+Primary responsibilities are focused on furthering the discipline of systems engineering within the US Department of Defense and defense industry.
 Experience in electronics design, test systems, logistics, systems engineering, and program management.

 Mr. Rassa holds a BSEE from the University of California – Berkeley.

-He is recipient of the Westinghouse Order of Merit, the IEEE Third Millennium Medal, the McGinnis Professional Achievement Award from IEEE-AUTOTESTCON, the Lt Gen Thomas Ferguson Award for Systems Engineering Excellence from NDIA, the NDIA Gold Medal for Meritorious Service, the Raytheon Award for Excellence in Engineering Process Improvement, and the IEEE Distinguished Service Award from the IEEE Instrumentation & Measurement Society, the IEEE Distinguished Service Award from the IEEE Systems Council, and is an elected member of the IEEE Technical Activities Board Hall of Honor.
+He is recipient of the Westinghouse Order of Merit, the IEEE Third Millennium Medal, the McGinnis Professional Achievement Award from IEEE-AUTOTESTCON, the Lt Gen Thomas Ferguson Award for Systems Engineering Excellence from NDIA, the NDIA Gold Medal for Meritorious Service, the Raytheon Award for Excellence in Engineering Process Improvement, the IEEE Distinguished Service Award from the IEEE Instrumentation & Measurement Society, the IEEE Distinguished Service Award from the IEEE Systems Council, and is an elected member of the IEEE Technical Activities Board Hall of Honor.